 Have you ever heard of Tutmanik?
-This is a kind of breakfast bread popular in my country.
-It has many varieties but this particular recipe is among the nicest and easiest cheese breads you can make at home from scratch!
+This is a fluffy cheese bread popular in Bulgaria, most often served for breakfast.
+While it can be made in different varieties but this particular recipe is among the easiest and tastiest cheese breads you can make at home from scratch!

-And so I made a kind of a “lazy” Tutmanik (as we tend to call dishes and bakes that require little effort) but still fluffy and tasty.
-After preparing the dough and letting it raise, you simply need to make several balls out of it with greased hands, then to mix each one with cheese and to arrange them tightly on the baking pan.
+After preparing the dough and letting it raise, you simply need to make several balls out of it with greased hands, then to mix each one with cheese and to arrange them closely on the baking pan.
 The very important moment here is that your hands must be greased well with melted butter as the dough would be very soft and sticky.

-When the balls are arranged on the pan, it is only about waiting half an hour for the dough to raise a bit more and then baking it.
+When the balls are arranged on the pan, the only thing left is to wait 30 more minutes for the dough to raise a bit more and then to bake the Tutmanik.
 Oh, and of course, before that you need to spread on top any remaining butter and cheese, mixed with an egg.
 That’s how you create the yummy crust.

 If you like breads with white cheese, you will certainly love this recipe!
 It is normally made with Bulgarian white cheese, which is similar to feta, but you can also prepare it with feta, cottage, ricotta or any other cheese which can be easily broken into small chunks.

 - 1 pack/ 7 g active dry yeast